-The capital city of the world’s most populous country is described as an economic, social and political powerhouse.
-Beijing attracts a swarm of tourists year after year owing to its seven world heritage sites which include the Great Wall of China, Ming Tombs, Temple of Heaven, Forbidden City, Summer Palace, Zhoukoudian and the Grand Canal.
+Beijing, the capital of the world’s most populous country, is known as a hub of economic, social, and political influence.
+The city draws millions of tourists each year, thanks to its seven UNESCO World Heritage Sites, including the Great Wall of China, Ming Tombs, Temple of Heaven, Forbidden City, Summer Palace, Zhoukoudian, and the Grand Canal.

 In this article, we will explore the top 12 best things to do in Beijing, China.